Bridget Jones (film series)

 The Bridget Jones film series consists of romantic comedy films based on the book series of the same name by Helen Fielding.
 Starring Renée Zellweger in the title role, with an ensemble supporting cast, the films follow the life events of primary characters Bridget Jones, Mark Darcy, and Daniel Cleaver and explore their respective relationships.

 The first film was a success at the box office and was met with praise from critics.
 The second film received a mixed-negative reception, but was commercially successful.
 The third film was met with both critical and commercial success.
 A fourth film was theatrically released in February 2025 in most markets but to Peacock in the United States.
-It received largely positive reviews.
+It received largely positive reviews and was also a commercial success.